HLL

 The federal government shutdown has ended and normal airport operations have resumed at JFK, LaGuardia, and Long Island MacArthur.
 TSA and FAA staffing levels are back to normal.
 The guidance below remains useful for holiday travel planning.

 We know many of our clients have questions about how the federal government shutdown is affecting airport operations on Long Island.
 Here’s a clear, client-first summary of what’s happening with TSA and FAA, how it impacts JFK, LaGuardia (LGA), and Long Island MacArthur (ISP), and how to prepare for smoother travel.
+If you need a reliable airport transfer during uncertain times, we’re here to help.

 Key takeaways